-A current version of the ACA IRF can be downloaded from the management company web site located at www.ams-sa.com.
+A current version of the ACA IRF can be downloaded from the management company web site located at fsresidential.com.
 Please fill out the form completely with any required information, the owner of record must sign the form, and forward to the ACA via one of the methods/addresses listed on the form.